-- 1.3 The Licensing Act 2003 and associated regulations can be viewed at www.opsi.gov.uk. - 1.4 This Policy is intended to provide clarity to applicants, Responsible Authorities and other parties on how this Licensing Authority will determine applications to supply alcohol, provide regulated entertainment and operate late night refreshment premises.
-The Authority will take this Licensing Policy into account if its discretion is engaged (i.e. at a licensing hearing following representations by a Responsible Authority or other party). - 1.5 Guidance and best practice will be made available to assist applicants; such guidance will not form part of this Policy. - 1.6 We consulted on this Policy during January and February 2018 and the Council, on 11 April 2018, approved it.
+- 1.3 The Licensing Act 2003 and associated regulations can be viewed at www.legislation.gov.uk - 1.4 This Policy is intended to provide clarity to applicants, Responsible Authorities and other parties on how this Licensing Authority will determine applications to supply alcohol, provide regulated entertainment and operate late night refreshment premises.
+The Authority will take this Licensing Policy into account if its discretion is engaged (i.e. at a licensing hearing following representations by a Responsible Authority or other party). - 1.5 Guidance and best practice will be made available to assist applicants; such guidance will not form part of this Policy. - 1.6 We consulted on this Policy during July to September 2023 and the Council, on 13 December 2023, approved it.

-- 1.7 In preparing this Policy Statement we consulted with the following: - Lincolnshire Police. - Lincolnshire Fire and Rescue. - Representatives of licence holders and club premises. - Lincolnshire Safeguarding Children Board. - Development Control, East Lindsey District Council. - Health and Safety, East Lindsey District Council. - Environment Team, East Lindsey District Council. - Lincolnshire County Council Trading Standards. - NHS Lincolnshire - Town and Parish Councils. - Other bodies and persons that the Authority considered could contribute to this policy.
+In preparing this Policy Statement we consulted with the following:

+- Lincolnshire Police. - Lincolnshire Fire and Rescue. - Representatives of licence holders and club premises. - Lincolnshire Safeguarding Children Board. - Development Control, East Lindsey District Council. - Health and Safety, East Lindsey District Council. - Environmental Health Team, East Lindsey District Council. - Lincolnshire County Council Trading Standards. - NHS Lincolnshire - Town and Parish Councils. - Other bodies and persons that the Authority considered could contribute to this policy.